PoslinskiNet/ember-testing-guide/README.md

 # Debugging

-QUnit brings us a utility method that helps us examine and stop the execution of our spec:
+QUnit brings a utility method that helps us examine and stop the execution of our spec:

 ```javascript
 await this.pauseTest();
 ```

-Whenever we will put it, we are able not just to see the intermediate state of the application inside the certain spec, but also we can just use a browser console to do some extra checks and experiments.
+Every time we put it, we are able to see not only the intermediate state of the application inside the certain test.
+We can also use a browser console to do some extra checks and experiments.

-If we wan't to run our code, we can just call `resumeTest()` in the console.
+If we want to run our code, we can just call `resumeTest()` in the console.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>